vaas-umputer/signature-recognition-system/README.md

 # signature-recognition-system
-signature recognition system using neural networks and supervised learning techniques
+This is a signature recognition system using neural networks and supervised learning techniques developed using python